-- You're already hooked on the subject! - Gain a deeper knowledge of Japanese culture and lifestyle. - Grow your vocabulary and ability to express yourself in Japanese.
+- You're already hooked on the subject! - Gain a deeper knowledge of Japanese culture and lifestyle. - You have learned how to read and write hiragana, katakana and some kanji.
+Now you want to grow your vocabulary and ability to express yourself in Japanese.

-Legal Studies

-2 units for each of Year 11 and Year 12 Exclusions: Nil
+Legal Studies 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil

-Board Developed Course

-Course Description